idaholab/moose/framework/doc/content/source/postprocessors/ElementExtremeMaterialProperty.md

 # ElementExtremeMaterialProperty

-This post-processor computes the minimum or maximum of a material property from all quadrature points in a domain.
+This postprocessor computes the minimum or maximum of a material property from all quadrature points in a domain.

 ## Example input syntax

-In this example, the minimum and maximum of the material property `mat_prop` are being sampled by two `ElementExtremeMaterialProperty` post-processors.
+In this example, the minimum and maximum of the material property `mat_prop` are being sampled by two `ElementExtremeMaterialProperty` postprocessors.

 !listing test/tests/postprocessors/element_extreme_material_property/element_extreme_material_property.i block=Materials Postprocessors